 By Ilan Bass, PTL Group

 On March 15, 2019, China’s new Foreign Investment Law was adopted into law during the 13th National People’s Congress, the country’s legislature.
-The effects of the new law on foreign businesses operating in China could be significant but are unknown at this stage.
+The effects of the new law on business registration in China and on foreign businesses already operating in China could be significant but are unknown at this stage.
 So what is known about this new piece of legislation currently?

 The text is comprised of six chapters containing a total of 42 articles and was streamlined from a longer version of the legislation that was first announced by the government in 2015, with the final draft being deliberated and approved in only three months.
 This sudden acceleration may demonstrate a political move to deflect long-standing complaints made by the US and EU about China’s unjust trade practices and to assuage rising tensions in the business community related to developments in the highly publicized US-China “Trade War”.

-The law reaffirms China’s central state policy of opening up, encouragement of foreign investment in mainland China, and vows to build a market environment of stability, transparency, predictability and fair competition.
+The law reaffirms China’s central state policy of opening up, encouragement of foreign investment to starting a company in China, and vows to build a market environment of stability, transparency, predictability, and fair competition.
 It also states that China will treat foreign investment no less favorably than domestic investment, unless in a protected industry as defined by the ‘Negative List’ (those that foreign investors are barred from).
 Furthermore, it will apply these principles in relation to the formulation and application of compulsory standards, in handling government procurement tenders, and will also consult with FIEs when deciding on rules related to foreign investment.

 While the new law appears to directly address those concerns, many China watchers remain cautious given that the text contains no details on how the provisions of the law will be implemented.
 Furthermore, the law also allows for governmental expropriation of foreign assets under “special circumstances” and when “for the public interest.”